imlinus/monorepo/readme.md

-Welcome to the monorepo of all my development stuff
+Welcome to the monorepo of all my dev stuff

-This includes all my libraries, tools, apps, webapps and my operating system :P

-Login (and keep session alive)
+Right now I've got kind of a retarded docker setup, but it'll do for now

-First install?
+Dev, first install?
 ```sh
 npm i -g pnpm
 pnpm i -g docsify